We made this casserole for dinner last week, and it was very fine. I ate the leftovers for every meal until they were gone. It really was that good.

 In a large skillet, sauté garlic, onion, and chicken until onions are clear and softened.
 Set aside.

 Melt 1/2 cup butter in a medium saucepan over medium heat.
-Whisk in flour and cook for two minutes.
-Add 2 cups milk, broth, and sautéed garlic, onion, and chicken.
+Whisk in cornstarch and cook for two minutes.
+Add 2 cups milk, broth, soup mix, and sautéed garlic, onion, and chicken.
 Bring to a boil, reduce heat, and simmer (that means to cook just below the boiling point) until it's thickened.
 Stir frequently to prevent it from sticking and burning.

 Add sour cream to the saucepan.
 Mix well.